dmbarbour/glas/docs/GrammarLogicProg.md

 * *Nominative types.* It is feasible to use names within types, to index records or tag variants.
 There are advantages to use of names instead of bitstring labels: open records or variants can leverage the hierarchical namespaces and renaming to avoid conflicts.
 Anonymous names model abstract data types (ADTs).

 * *Interfaces.* We could define interfaces as namespaces that declare methods and abstract types, then document them via annotations.
 Mixins could share an interface to help ensure they mean the same thing by any given symbol.
 Default definitions might be represented via interfaces.
+Interface ascription could apply an export list based on an interface.

 *Note:* Different names are never truly equivalent in context of update or extension.
 A grammar can define `foo = bar` but later extension or a source code update to the grammar may cause 'foo' to diverge from 'bar'.
 Namespaces will not support strong aliasing.